dataself/Tableau-Acumatica-Connectors/do-it-yourself/README.md

 ### 3. Possibilities and limitations:
 - To combine data from two of more GIs into Tableau, you might use GI object linking or Tableau table linking and unions.
 Please search online documentation for instructions.
 - Feel free to explore this GitHub repository's folders that have preconfigured Tableau data sources (.tds) and repoorts (.tbw).
 - You might want to publish your Tableau workbooks to Tableau Online (https://www.tableau.com/products/online/request-trial).
 This will allow you to expose your Tableau reports to other users via web browsers and mobile device apps.
+This will also allow you to insert Tableau Online widgets inside of Acumatica built-in dashboards.
 - Tableau establishes a direct connection to Acumatica.
 This connection can retrieve data in real-time or via Tableau extract refresh.
 - Retrieving data via OData protocol can be very slow (average of a few thousand records every 10 seconds).
 - There are vendors like DataSelf Corp that have optimized the Tableau and Acumatica integration.
 See below for details.<br/><br/>